vuetifyjs/nuxt-module/docs/guide/index.md

 ### Existing Project

-If you already have a Nuxt project, you can add the module via `nuxi`:
+If you already have a Nuxt project, you can add the module using `nuxi`:

 ::: code-group